RFI vs RFP vs RFQ? Use This Cheatsheet to Crack the Code (And Respond Right)

 What exactly is an RFI, RFP, or RFQ?
-Simply put, these are all requests that companies send out to gather more information about a potential vendor’s business, solution, or pricing.
+Simply put, these are all requests that companies send out to gather more information about potential vendors when they need to manage projects.
 But when you are on the receiving end of one of these requests, it can feel anything but simple.

 There are so many hoops to jump through.
 And if you’ve never encountered one of these requests before, it can be confusing even knowing where to start.
 Should you respond the same way, whether it’s an RFI vs. RFP vs. RFQ?
 Absolutely not. 🙅 They may look similar at first glance but require distinct responses.